RESAR-BEV: An Explainable Progressive Residual Autoregressive Approach for Camera-Radar Fusion in BEV Segmentation: Experiments

-{\parskip=3pt \textit{Parameter Ablation:} (1) Disabling both residual gating (for token maps alignment) and voxel gating (for Radar feature modulation) reduces mIoU by $4.7\%$.
-(2) Fixing three-layer BEV grid offsets decreases accuracy by $5.2\%$.
-(3) Expanding cascade depth from 2 to 4 levels increases parameters by $3.8\%$ and inference time by $32\%$, yielding marginal $0.4\%$ accuracy gain - our attention visualization reveals sparse activation patterns in deeper layers, suggesting limited utility.
+{\parskip=3pt \textit{Parameter Ablation:} In Table. \ref{tab:full-ablation}, disabling both residual gating (for token maps alignment) and voxel gating (for Radar feature modulation) reduces mIoU by $4.7\%$.
+Fixing three-layer BEV grid offsets decreases accuracy by $5.2\%$.
+Expanding cascade depth from 2 to 4 levels increases parameters by $3.8\%$ and inference time by $32\%$, yielding marginal $0.4\%$ accuracy gain.
 Our full model achieves optimal balance with $54.0\%$ mIoU and real-time 14.6 FPS performance.

+{\parskip=3pt \textit{Multi-scale Supervision Weights:} To validate the necessity of multi-scale supervision weights, we compared five weighting configurations (see Fig. \ref{fig:weight_loss}).
+Results show that while the Ascending configuration performs well, it weakens overall constraints; the Descending configuration converges prematurely to coarse predictions; the Uniform configuration fails to capture multi-scale differences; and the End2End configuration converges slowly.
+Our proposed weights (2.0, 3.0, 4.0, 5.0) achieve the best mIoU (54.0\%) by balancing multi-scale supervision, confirming their effectiveness.

+{\parskip=3pt \textit{Gated Constraint Mechanism:} Based on the $\ell_2-norm$ upper bound in Eq. \ref{norm2}, we compare the empirical mean $\ell_2-norm$ and its theoretical bound under four gating-activation settings (Fig. \ref{fig:gating-exp-vis}).
+Results show that only the combined use of Sigmoid and Tanh produces stable updates $(<1)$, a uniform distribution, and ensures empirical values remain strictly below the theoretical bound, thereby aiding convergence.
+Using only Sigmoid leads to large fluctuations $(0.0 \sim 3.0)$ and frequent bound violations, while using only Tanh or no control results in unconstrained updates and noisy signals, impairing training stability.
+These validate the necessity of joint dynamic gating and Tanh activation in controlling update magnitude and suppressing noise.

+{\parskip=3pt \textit{Activation Function:} We ablated activation functions in the GT-Encoder-Decoder module (Fig. \ref{fig:rebuttal_activate}).
+Tanh consistently outperforms Sigmoid, GELU, ReLU, and Leaky ReLU across all evaluation metrics.
+It exhibits the smoothest convergence in gating and downsampling parameters, produces the most structurally coherent token maps, achieves the highest reconstruction mIoU, and yields the fastest loss descent.
+The bounded output and symmetric gradient of Tanh are well-suited for the residual gating and multi-scale learning in our architecture, making it the optimal choice for RESAR-BEV.